CELLO: Co-designing Schedule and Hybrid Implicit/Explicit Buffer for Complex Tensor Reuse: Conclusion

-HPC/scientific applications are interesting because of the extreme demands they put on our hardware systems.
-Ideally, those applications would be made up of kernels that can be independently analyzed and optimized, then composed together into dependency graphs.
-In this paper we demonstrate that this individual operation view is too limited in scope: there is major opportunity to improve optimization by using an inter-operation viewpoint to increase arithmetic intensity.
+Ideally, tensor algebra applications would be made up of kernels that can be independently analyzed and optimized, then composed together into dependency graphs.
+In this paper we demonstrate that this individual operation view is too limited in scope: there is major opportunity to improve optimization by using an inter-operation viewpoint to increase arithmetic intensity, and that inter-operation pipelining fails to exploit reuse in the face of complex dependencies.
+Our proposed scheduler~\DataflowName identifies the complex reuse opportunities and the downstream tensors are reused by our proposed buffer structure~\SpadName at a tensor granularity.
+Our accelerator~\AccelName achieves 64\% to 83\% reduction in DRAM accesses compared to the state-of-the-art.

-We have demonstrated that \textsc{Gogeta} can apply in scenarios where traditional loop fusion and unrolling are not sufficient.
-We demonstrate a geomean 6.7x reduction in memory accesses across a range of data sets and buffer sizes.
-Today, existing mapping tools such as Timeloop \cite{timeloop} focus on single Einsum optimization.
-We hope that integrating the \textsc{Gogeta} algorithm directly into their toolflow will allow a broad audience to exploit inter-operation reuse.